mozilla/mozjpeg/README-turbo.txt

 libjpeg-turbo includes two APIs that can be used to compress and decompress JPEG images:

-  TurboJPEG/OSS:  This API wraps libjpeg-turbo and provides an easy-to-use interface for compressing and decompressing JPEG images in memory.
+  TurboJPEG API:  This API wraps libjpeg-turbo and provides an easy-to-use interface for compressing and decompressing JPEG images in memory.
 It also provides some features that would not be straightforward to implement using the underlying libjpeg API, such as generating planar YUV images and performing multiple simultaneous lossless transforms on an image.
-The Java interface for libjpeg-turbo is written on top of TurboJPEG/OSS.
+The Java interface for libjpeg-turbo is written on top of the TurboJPEG API.

   libjpeg API:  This is the industry standard API for compressing and decompressing JPEG images.
-It is more difficult to use than TurboJPEG/OSS but also more powerful.  libjpeg-turbo is both API/ABI-compatible and mathematically compatible with libjpeg v6b.
+It is more difficult to use than the TurboJPEG API but also more powerful.  libjpeg-turbo is both API/ABI-compatible and mathematically compatible with libjpeg v6b.
 It can also optionally be configured to be API/ABI-compatible with libjpeg v7 and v8 (see below.)